Infections, Infestations and Bites

 Enrol to study with the most prestigious skin health training organisation in Australia.
 This module is part of the Advanced Certificate of General Dermatology but can be taken as a stand-alone course.

-Meet your CPD requirements and maintain professional standards: 40 CPD points at completion of this course.
+Meet your CPD requirements and maintain professional standards.

-Full course content, date and fee information provided in the description below or on our website at GP Dermatology Courses
+Full course content, date and fee information provided in the description below or on our website.

 Skin infections, infestations and bites are common presentations to general practice.
 To manage them appropriately, it is important to have a good understanding of their clinical manifestations.